Midori Naka: Early life and acting career

+Midori Naka (far left in the middle row) in a January 1945 photo of the Sakura Corps that includes several members who died later that year at Hiroshima.

 Midori (Japanese for "green") Naka was born in the Nihonbashi district of Chūō, Tokyo in Japan, the third of four daughters of a military officer.
 She graduated from Osaka Jogakuin College, before joining the Asakusa samurai drama group in 1928.
 In 1931, she entered the newly formed Tsukiji Shokekijo (Tsukiji Little Theater) and distinguished herself as an actress of the Shingeki style, especially for her performances as the titular character in the production of Lady of the camellias.
 In the mid-1930s, she helped her sisters run a coffee shop in the Asakusa district in Tokyo.
 In 1940, the Tsukiji troupe was shut down by the police.
 She joined the Kuraku-za (Pain and Pleasure) theater company in 1942.
 Tokyo air raids made activity difficult, and the troupe disbanded in January 1945.
 In March 1945, Naka became lead actress in the Sakura-tai (Japanese for "Cherry Blossom Unit"), a newly formed mobile theater group organized by actor Sadao Maruyama.